erikpeik/Hypertube/README.md

 # Hypertube - A Netflix-like movie streaming website
+## ⚠️⚠️⚠️ this was created only for pure educational reasons!
 ### by [erikpeik](https://github.com/erikpeik), [SeanTroy](https://github.com/SeanTroy), [ghorvath](https://github.com/mobahug) and [acamaras0](https://github.com/acamaras0)

 A Netflix-like movie streaming website where you can choose from over 43.000 movies.